ZhuTianYi74/MOD_Test/README.md

-# MOD: Maximum-of-difference Test
+# MOD: kernel-based maximum-of-difference Test

-This project implements our proposed **Maximum-of-difference (MOD)** testing method for two-sample testing problems, along with several comparison methods.
-We focus on kernel-based testing techniques for determining whether two samples come from the same distribution.
+This project implements our proposed **kernel-based maximum-of-difference (MOD)** testing method for two-sample testing problems, along with several comparison methods.
+Specifically, we maximize the squared differences between the average distance of the within sample and the between samples across all observations.
+Accordingly, the proposed test is a max-of-difference type test and can effectively capture subtle differences between two samples.
 ---

 ## Project Structure